 Additionally, Stansberry has served on numerous presidential search and selection committees and has chaired numerous public and private board committees.
 Stansberry is a graduate of the Institute on Comparative Political and Economic Systems, Georgetown University.
 He has completed the Directors’ College at Stanford University Law School and the directors’ program at Rice University.
 He has served as a member of the Institute of Corporate Governance at the University of Texas at Dallas.

 Most recently Stansberry received the University of Central Oklahoma’s highest honor, The Order of the Clock Tower.
-Stansberry is a graduate of Oklahoma Christian University, where he is currently serving as Life Trustee.
+Stansberry is a graduate of Oklahoma Christian University, where he is currently serving as Life Trustee and was recognized as an OC Distinguished Alumni.
 Stansberry and his wife, Nancy, reside in Edmond, Oklahoma.
 They have three children and six grandchildren.